What is Stainless ‘galling’?

 Galling is when two threads bind together and seize.
-It can be fairly common when using stainless steel fasteners.
-This seizing or ‘cold-welding’ can result in fasteners having to be cut away as un-threading is impossible.
+This seizing or ‘cold-welding’ happens as a molecular level and is common among metal mating surfaces with an oxide layer – like stainless steel.
+It can result in fasteners having to be cut away as un-threading is impossible.

-- With larger threads of stainless fasteners – say M10 and up – this is because of a greater surface contact area, therefore more friction occurs in installation, causing heat, and binding.
-But note that there is a risk of all thread sizes galling.
+- With larger threads of stainless fasteners, say M10 and up.
+This is because of a greater surface contact area, therefore more friction occurs in installation, causing heat and binding.

-- Nyloc Nuts – the nyloc causes pressure between the threads, again causing friction.
+- Nyloc Locking Nuts – the nyloc causes pressure between the threads, again causing friction.

-- When the thread is under load –say a turnbuckle tightening wire.
+- When the thread is under load such as a turnbuckle for tensioning wire.

 - Remove particles and dirt from threads.